gorgeous-george/smart_tracker/README.md

 current value with the priority.
 It is hard-coded by functional view at SANDBOX.
 - SANDBOX page has custom filters (SEE OBJECTS, SHOW ALL OBJECTS).
 It is designed as jQuery/Ajax + JS + custom functional views.
 - SANDBOX page has buttons to Create, Edit and Delete datasets and objects.
-It is designed approapriately as modals + ModelForms + jQuery/Ajax + JS + custom functional views returning JSON + HTML includes
+It is designed appropriately as modals + ModelForms + jQuery/Ajax + JS + custom functional views returning JSON + HTML includes
 <img src="tracker_core/static/sandbox.png">

 - DASHBOARD is used to see the current status of the objects via data table and chart.
 - DASHBOARD page has custom interactive filters by dataset, status, priority and timeframe.
 It is designed as custom django form + jQuery/Ajax + JS + custom functional views returning JSON + HTML includes.